ltelab/disdrodb/README.md

 - more than 300 sensors have been already processed to DISDRODB L0;
 - tens of institutions have manifested their interest in adopting the DISDRODB tools and standards.

 Consequently **IT IS TIME TO GET INVOLVED**.
-If you have ideas, algorithms, data or expertise in the DSD field, just **GET IN TOUCH** !!!
+If you have ideas, algorithms, data or expertise to share, do not hesitate to **GET IN TOUCH** !!!